Local Solutions to a Global Problem: Microplastics in North Carolina

 2-2:30pm

-Contextualizing the Persistence and Pervasiveness of Microplastics from a Human Health Lens – Imari Walker-Franklin, Research Natural Scientist at RTI International
+Contextualizing the Persistence and Pervasiveness of Microplastics from a Human Health Lens – Imari Walker-Franklin, Research Natural Scientist, RTI International

 2:30-2:50pm

-Microplastics and Nanoplastics in Food: Regulatory Science Perspectives – Dr. Stacey Wiggins, USFDA
+Microplastics and Nanoplastics in Food: Regulatory Science Perspectives – Stacey Wiggins, Senior Advisor for Division of Seafood Safety, US FDA

 2:50-3:10pm

-Polystyrene Microplastics Induce Genomic Alterations and Impaired Migration in Human Placental Cells: Implications for Maternal and Fetal Health – Dr. Hadley Hartwell, Laboratory and Research Project Manager at the University of North Carolina at Chapel Hill
+Polystyrene Microplastics Induce Genomic Alterations and Impaired Migration in Human Placental Cells: Implications for Maternal and Fetal Health – Hadley Hartwell, Laboratory and Research Project Manager, University of North Carolina at Chapel Hill

 3:10-3:30pm

-The Death Cycle of Microplastics – Environmental Justice of a Ubiquitous Contaminant – Chris Hawn, Director of Research and Education at North Carolina Environmental Justice Network
+The Death Cycle of Microplastics – Environmental Justice of a Ubiquitous Contaminant – Chris Hawn, Director of Research and Education, North Carolina Environmental Justice Network

 3:30-4:00pm